Bangkit-Academy-2023-B2/learning-goals/README.md

-# learning-goals
+# Learning Goals
-This repository implements case study part 5 from basic Git with GitHub on Dicoding platform.
+This repository is used to store learning goals for each semester, which include :
+- Semester 5
+- Semester 6
+- Semester 7